milomedia/tilix/prepub/win-win-partnerships.md

 From R&D through sales to customer service, partnerships and collaboration can help small players punch above their weight and help larger organisations operate in markets where speed and agility is key.

 ### Outsourcing
 Outsourcing can optimise operations and enable a focus on core activity.
-These are often viewed as partnerships but are more often tactical Buyer-Supplier relationships than strategic alliances.
+These are often viewed as partnerships but are more often tactical buyer-supplier relationships than strategic alliances.
 Therefore, they are not considered in this short article.

 ### Investment
 Dealing with investors, as with any partnership, requires patience and mindfulness.
 Terms like dragons, tigers, sharks, lions and vultures paint a popular misconception of investors as hard-nosed, aggressive capitalists.